chtsao8/lab64-MBA/README.md

  Level 4| [Autonomous Motorized Board](#level-4-autonomous-motorized-board) |

 # Level 0: The Basic Board
-Before diving into building your own e-board, it is vital that you understand the workings of a normal skateboard.
+Before diving into building your own motorized board, it is vital that you understand the workings of a normal skateboard.
 Simply put, a skateboard is a plank of wood with 4 wheels attached to it that a person rides using their feet to guide and accelerate.

 More accurately: Skateboards consist of three primary parts: the deck, the trucks, and the wheels.
 ![A labeled skateboard](http://1.bp.blogspot.com/-JAhh_Z9r_fo/UklTPO3MlrI/AAAAAAAALNc/tp_7ca2i6_k/s640/img353.jpg)